jldec/jldec-me/content/blog/cloudflare-containers-quickstart.md

 - [`index.ts`](https://github.com/jldec/container-demo-terminal/blob/main/src/index.ts#L3-L14) is the entry point for the worker.
 It exports `ContainerClass` and uses the `CONTAINER_DO` binding to connect to the container.
 Adding a query parameter like `?id=xx` will spin up multiple instances with different names.

 The worker is deployed at https://container-demo-terminal.jldec.workers.dev.
 Visitors interact with a bash shell in the container over a websocket.
+This URL is protected with Cloudflare Access.

 ![Screenshot of terminal running top in the container](/images/tty.webp)